apache/activemq-artemis/README.md

 [m2e]: http://eclipse.org/m2e/
 [Eclipse Kepler release repository]: http://download.eclipse.org/releases/kepler

+## IntelliJ IDEA

+The following steps show how to import ActiveMQ6 source into IntelliJ IDEA and setup the correct maven profile to allow running of JUnit tests from within the IDE.
+(Steps are based on version: 13.1.4)

+* File --> Import Project --> Select the root directory of the ActiveMQ6 source folder. --> Click OK

+This should open the import project wizard.
+From here:

+* Select "Import from existing model" toggle box, then select Maven from the list box below.
+Click Next.
+* Leave the defaults set on this page and click next.
+* On the "Select profiles page", select the checkbox next to "Default" and click next.
+* From here the default settings should suffice.
+Continue through the wizard, clicking next until the wizard is complete.

+Once the project has been imported and IDEA has caught up importing all the relevant dependencies, you should be able to run JUnit tests from with the IDE.
+Select any test class in the tests -> integration tests folder.
+Right click on the class in the project tab and click "Run <classname>".
+If the "Run <classname>" option is present then you're all set to go.

+### My JUnit tests are not runnable with in the IDE.

+If the "Run <classname>" or "Run all tests" option is not present.
+It is likely that the default profile has not been imported properly.
+To (re)import the "default" Maven profile in an existing project.

+* Open the Maven Projects Tool Window: View -> Tool Windows -> Maven Projects
+* Select the "profiles" drop down
+* Unselect then reselect the checkbox next to "default".
+* Click on the "Reimport all maven projects" button in the top left hand corner of the window.
+(It looks like a ciruclar blue arrow.
+* Wait for IDEA to reload and try running a JUnit test again.
+The option to run should now be present.

 ### Annotation Pre-Processing

 ActiveMQ6 uses [JBoss Logging] and that requires source code generation from Java